sanger-tol/ascc/README.md

 - BlobToolKit dataset
 - CSV table of average coverage per phylum
 - Adapter and organellar contamination report files

+## Installation of the databases
+Instructions for installing the databases can be found [here](./docs/databases.md).

 ## Usage